ARVO: Atlas of Reproducible Vulnerabilities for Open-Source Software

-For known vulnerabilities, the corresponding source-code fixes, called \emph{patches}, are vital to understand.
-Source code patches are used to detect the existence of patches without source code~\cite{patch_detect_1,patch_detect_2,patch_detect_3} and for hot-patch generation~\cite{hot_patch_1,hot_patch_2}.
-Revision control software makes patches possible by recording all the historical changes.
-However, automatic identification of patches is an unsolved problem, even when a PoC is available.
+For known vulnerabilities, the corresponding source-code fixes, called \emph{patches}, are vital to security research.
+Source code patches can be used to detect their presence in binaries~\cite{patch_detect_1,patch_detect_2,patch_detect_3} and to enable hot-patch generation~\cite{hot_patch_1,hot_patch_2}.
+Revision control systems make patching possible by recording historical changes.
+However, automatically identifying the relevant patch remains an unsolved problem, even when a PoC is available.
 While datasets such as CVE and NVD aim to alert system maintainers about vulnerabilities and track affected software versions, they merely record reported patches and do not verify or identify the actual fixing patch.

-The most well-known vulnerability dataset of CVE and NVD not not have patches as a required.
-Furthermore, for CVE entries with identified patches, there is no guarantee for accuracy and correctness.
-The purpose of the CVE and NVD datasets is to help alert system maintainers of vulnerabilities and identify vulnerable software versions, not identify the patch.

-Some automated methods such as CVEfixes~\cite{bhandari_cvefixes_2021} are designed to map each CVE vulnerability to its patch.
-These methods use keyword matching~\cite{VCCFinder} and commit comment analysis~\cite{patch_locating}.
-However, these focused on the text document/code information that they can extract and analyze, and, therefore, have no guarantee of accuracy.
-Moreover not all developers will leave comments describing the bug especially when the bug does not have a CVE or the developer does not understand the details of the underlying vulnerability.